crossplane-contrib/provider-rook/INSTALL.md

 ## Build

-You can build the Crossplane Rook Stack for the host platform by simply running the command below.
+You can build the Crossplane Rook Provider for the host platform by simply running the command below.
 Building in parallel with the `-j` option is recommended.

 ```console